-It’s somewhat ironic that the seed of Naomi Paul‘s beautiful lighting brand began with a uni project that involved deliberately making something ‘badly’.
+It’s somewhat ironic that Naomi Paul‘s beautiful lighting brand began with a uni project that involved deliberately making something ‘badly’.
 Fast forward to today and her contemporary pendant lights have caught the attention of commercial and private clients all over the globe.

 Simple in shape, her pendants are hand crocheted from cotton and wool, with sustainability in mind.
 The full life cycle of the product is considered, designed for easy disassembly into raw component parts which can then be recycled or reused.
 The lampshade designs have a tactile quality whilst also evoking a sense of calm and balance.
 From her Hackney studio, she explains how her brand has evolved.

 Where did your interest in textiles come from?

 Whilst studying Graphic Design at Central Saint Martins, we were given a project to ‘make something badly’ so I decided to give knitting a go.
 Having never knitted before, I called my mother, who is a very accomplished knitter and maker – she can put her hand to just about anything – from a phone box in Archway, where I was living at the time.
 She taught me the basics using a pair of chopsticks for knitting needles!

 I ended up knitting a swimming costume, which turned out to be not so badly made, resulting in a not so great mark.
 Soon after this, I realised Graphics wasn’t the direction I wanted to go in.
 Coupled with a trip to Japan where I discovered traditional weavers in Nagano, my interest in textile construction was ignited.

 How did this lead to creating a series of lampshades?